al3jandr0/dotfiles/README.md

 * https://www.thinkwiki.org/wiki/Xorg_RandR_1.2  Xrandr wiki page.
 It contains sample commands
 * https://linuxreviews.org/HOWTO_set_DPI_in_Xorg  A helpful guide how to set dpi in xorg
 * https://gitlab.freedesktop.org/xorg/app/xrandr  Xrandr's source code.
 It is the only place I found out the definitions of xrandr query output.

-Three or more...

 ---

-Hyphens

-***

-Asterisks

-___

-Underscores

-asdasdd